oh2mp/esp32_watersensor/README.md

 An ESP32 based BLE beacon that sends data from resistive liquid level sensor.

-You can buy a sensor eg. from [Aliexpress](https://www.aliexpress.com/item/4000349189985.html)
+Sensors can be bought eg. from [Aliexpress](https://www.aliexpress.com/item/4000349189985.html)

 The program sends 8 bytes of data in BLE ManufacturerData about every 5 seconds.
 The data format is: